dwyl/phase-three/plan.md

       + Product will need a **strong foundation** before we can have people jumping around between services and product or it'll be too difficult to manage and the switching costs will unavoidably drain funds
-+ One of our strongest channels for reaching many different organisations and helping them learn about dwyl

 #### Goals
 Initially centred on: